rguthriemsft/terratest/examples/azure/terraform-azure-automationaccount-example/README.md

 The documentation link [Manage an Azure Automation Run As account](https://docs.microsoft.com/en-us/azure/automation/manage-runas-account#:~:text=1%20Go%20to%20your%20Automation%20account%20and%20select,locate%20the%20role%20definition%20that%20is%20being%20used.) has additional background on the configuration requirements.

-For the example, note that the `TF_VAR_AUTOMATION_ACCOUNT_CLIENT_ID`, `TF_VAR_AUTOMATION_ACCOUNT_CLIENT_PASSWORD`, and the `TF_VAR_RUNAS_CERTIFICATE_THUMBPRINT` environment variables must be configured with the corresponding service principal values.
+For the example, note that the `TF_VAR_AUTOMATION_ACCOUNT_CLIENT_ID`, and the `TF_VAR_AUTOMATION_RUN_AS_CERTIFICATE_THUMBPRINT`, environment variables must be configured with the corresponding service principal values.
 For the Automation Account Run As conneciton certificate, place the self-signed .pfx certificate  into the `certificate` folder per above.
 Also set the certificate thumbprint in the `TF_VAR_RUNAS_CERTIFICATE_THUMBPRINT` variable.

 For the example to suceed, and in general when uploading a DSC to an Automation Account, you will need to kick off compilation of the DSC in the Automation Account prior to applying the DSC to a VM node, else it will fail to apply.
 You can use PowerShell Core to compile the DSC in Terraform via the `null_resource` resource but you first must sign-in to Azure from PowerShell Core.
 The `TF_VAR_POWERSHELL_CLIENT_ID` and `TF_VAR_POWERSHELL_CLIENT_SECRET` environment variables must be configured with a service principal to sign-in to Azure from PowerShell core and compile the DSC.